-The Yucatan Peninsula in Mexico is full of incredible ruins showcasing Mayan culture.
-This was the centre of the Maya empire, which stretched all over the Peninsula, and into what is now Belize and northern Guatemala.
+Can’t decide between Chichen Itza or Tulum?
+The Yucatan Peninsula in Mexico is full of incredible ruins showcasing Mayan culture, and it can be hard to choose which ones to visit!
 Each of the Mayan ruins in Mexico has something special about it, and as no two are alike I would highly recommend visiting as many as you can while you are in the area.
-However, if you are short on time, and can only choose one or two Mayan sites you may well wonder which is the best Mayan ruin to visit.
+However, if you are short on time, and can only choose one or two Mayan sites, you may well wonder which is the best Mayan ruin to visit.
 To help you narrow down your choices, let’s compare Chichen Itza vs Tulum so you can decide whether you should visit Tulum or Chichen Itza.

 Which is Best, Chichen Itza or Tulum?

 As I said, in an ideal world I would recommend visiting both Chichen Itza and Tulum if you can.
 However, if you only have time in your schedule to visit one of the Mayan Ruins, then either one of these is an excellent choice.

 To help make your decision, these are some factors you should consider, and I’ve gone into more detail below about each of the archaeological sites and what is so special about them.
 Hopefully this information will help you decide if Tulum or Chichen Itza is best for you.

 Aside from the qualities of the ruins themselves, you should also consider the location of the ruins in relation to where you are staying.
 I’ve shared how to get to Chichen Itza and Tulum from various places on the Riviera Maya and in the Yucatan so you can also see how long it will take to get there and if one is a lot closer to you.